fivetran/hvr-connectors/databricks/README.md

 ODBC to connect to Databricks and apply the changes.
 Databricks hosted on Azure and AWS are supported.

 To support this connector the target location is Azure Blob storage, Azure ADLS Gen2, or an S3 bucket.
-A FileFormat action is configured for Csv with /HeaderLine (default), or Avro, Parquet, Json.
+A FileFormat action is configured for Csv with /HeaderLine (default), or Avro, Parquet.
 The Databricks cluster that is the target for this connector must be configured with access to the Azure storage or S3 bucket.

 Integrate/Refresh writes table changes to the integrate location (Blob/ADLS store or S3 bucket) as files in the